scikit-learn-contrib/hdbscan/README.rst

 This allows HDBSCAN to find clusters of varying densities (unlike DBSCAN), and be more robust to parameter selection.

+In practice this means that HDBSCAN returns a good clustering straight away with little or no parameter tuning -- and the primary parameter, minimum cluster size, is intuitive and easy to select.

+HDBSCAN is ideal for exploratory data analysis; it's a fast and robust algorithm that you can trust to return meaningful clusters (if there are any).

 Based on the paper:
     R. Campello, D. Moulavi, and J. Sander, *Density-Based Clustering Based on Hierarchical Density Estimates*